Floowki/densenet_tissues_segmentation/README_guidelines.md

 > [!IMPORTANT]
 > The fine-tuning process is sensitive to the quality of the training dataset.
 Respect the following rules to ensure a qualitative dataset leading to robust and scalable pixel classifier.
 The train/validation split is stratified on the dominant class present on each tile.
-> - Furnish the training dataset with around 90 manually segmented tiles (empirical threshold for boosting the performance).
+> - Provision the training dataset with around 90 manually segmented tiles (empirical threshold for boosting the performance).
 > - Provide at least 2 examples with a dominant class for each class (otherwise the split cannot be done).
 > - Emphasise the regions presenting boundaries between distinct tissues (forces a contrastive learning across classes).
 > - Avoid unique-label tiles (fools the model by introducing a phoney tile-level pattern).